 According to the Centers for Disease Control, 1 in 7 children in the United States are diagnosed with a developmental disability, a category encompassing conditions such as Autism Spectrum Disorder and Down Syndrome.
-Once primarily an issue for parents and doctors, this is becoming a more prevalent issue for employers as the challenges facing employees with special-needs children seep into the workplace.
+Once primarily an issue for parents and doctors, this is becoming a more prevalent issue for employers as the challenges facing employees parenting special-needs children seep into the workplace.

 As developmental disabilities increase in prevalence, more parents must navigate the challenges of finding accurate and useful information, devising effective ways to manage their children’s conditions, and accessing appropriate treatment.
 As they do this, they face sparse and conflicting reports, a severe lack of resources and specialists, and high stress levels.

 The difficult and time-consuming aspects of caring for special-needs children can make it hard for good employees to work at full capacity, and for companies to get the most benefit from their skills.
 Many employers find themselves at a loss for practical means of addressing these obstacles.

 Though there is no one-size-fits-all formula, there are creative and cost-effective ways that employers can address these challenges.
 Mike Civello, Vice President of Employee Benefits at Rethink, visited TemPositions’ Roundtable series on Thursday, April 30, 2015, to share information and statistics about autism and developmental disabilities, the challenges they present for companies and their employees, and what can be done to address these challenges.

 Areas of change

 Civello outlined three major areas of benefits that are undergoing major changes.